KwakuABoafo/Space-Invaders/README.md

 • Used Basic HTML (For p5.js setup)

 # Usage
-To try out the Project please visit the the link
+To try out the project please visit the the link